Platformus/Platformus-Docs/fundamentals/platformus_core/roles.rst

 .. image:: /images/fundamentals/audience/roles/1.png

 Each role has name, code, and position.
-Code is used to check role from code, while position might be used to sort the roles in the correct order:
+Code is used to check roles from code, while position might be used to sort the roles in the correct order:

 .. image:: /images/fundamentals/audience/roles/2.png